Can I avoid mid-contract broadband price rises?

 And in certain circumstances, you may also be eligible to leave your provider mid-contract without paying any penalties.

 Read our guide to cancelling your broadband contract early to find out what these are.
+Our guide on things to watch out for in your broadband contract can also help you identify key points to consider.

 If you find yourself able to exit your contract without an early cancellation fee, it could be financially advantageous to switch providers.